 Yamaha THR5: Performance/Sound

 We started this test by checking the clean channel without any FX or reverb activated.
-It offered excellent clarity, and that clarity remained consistent from the lowest volume setting until it was maxed out (if you need more volume, check out the 10w THR10).
+It offered excellent clarity, and that clarity remained consistent from the lowest volume setting until it was maxed out (if you need more volume, check out the 10w THR10 and the 30w THR30).
 When we added some effects, we found that the clean channel handled the built in selection very well, and we were even impressed by the stereo effect that the twin speakers were able to create with the modulation effects.

 The crunch voicing was our favorite of all the amp settings, particularly with chorus and reverb/delay running simultaneously.
 It really delivered some quality, tube like tones, even at super low volume, which is something that even genuine tube amps can’t manage!
 Given that the most likely use cases for this amp are bedroom level practice and light duty recording work, this alone justifies the purchase in our minds.